 o

 --------------

-In east central New Jersey, Brick is home to Greenbriar II, an established, leafy 55+ community with 600 single family homes.
+In east central New Jersey, Brick is home to Greenbriar II, an established, leafy 55+ community with about 600 single family homes.
 It was built in the late 1970s and 1980s and has a solid, comfortable feel to it.

+o